 "long_explanation": "The adverb 'quá' in Vietnamese is used to emphasize the high level, degree, or intensity of something.
 Similar to the English word 'too' or 'so', it's placed before an adjective or adverb to strengthen its meaning.
 Moreover, it can be used with both positive and negative meanings, depending on the context.",

-"formation": "quá + adjective/adverb",
+"formation": "quá + adjective/adverb adjective/adverb + quá",

 "examples": [